RazAPI/Depedencio/README.md

  Create a folder named Dependio In your desktop. whatever location.

- Install all thing inside the debug folder
+ Install all things inside the debug folder

  Put everything inside the Dependio Folder